 I’ve upgraded lots of old table saws with new fences.
 If your saw is working fine, this is worth considering.
 You’ll just have to shop after market fences and decide if the cost of the fence is worth the value of the saw.

-Got a woodworking question you need answered? email us at email@example.com or post your question on our Forums board for help from fellow WWGOA members.
+Got a woodworking question you need answered?
+Comment or Email us at email@example.com